Waveframe-Labs/Aurora-Research-Initiative/governance/ARI_BOUNDARIES_AND_RESPONSIBILITIES.md

 CRI-CORE is responsible for:

 - Deterministic execution of workflows
-- Integrity validation and identity binding
+- Integrity verification and identity binding
 - Attestation independence checks
 - Reproducible environment capture
-- Execution without interpretive authority
+- **Halting execution when integrity or provenance validation fails**

 ### Explicit Prohibitions